Eninho

 Ênio Oliveira Júnior, known as Eninho, (born 16 May 1981) is a Brazilian former professional footballer who played as an attacking midfielder.

-Club career
+Career

 Eninho was born in Porto Alegre, Rio Grande do Sul.
 He played for Brazilian clubs Mogi Mirim, São Caetano, Portuguesa, Grêmio, Guarani, Vila Nova, Coruripe, CRB, Murici and Marília, and for South Korean clubs Suwon Samsung Bluewings, Daegu FC, Jeonbuk Hyundai Motors and Chinese club Changchun Yatai.

 Changchun Yatai

-On 31 July 2013, he made his debut for Yatai in a 1-1 away draw against Qingdao Jonoon in the Chinese Super League.
-On 21 September 2013, he scored his first goal for the club in a 2-0 home win against Dalian Aerbin.
-On 30 October 2013, he was sent off in an eventual 2-1 defeat away at Shanghai Shenhua, theremore missing the pivotal final home game against Liaoning Whowin.
-Yatai eventually won the game 1-0 and successfully stayed up.
+On 31 July 2013, he made his debut for Yatai in a 1–1 away draw against Qingdao Jonoon in the Chinese Super League.
+On 21 September 2013, he scored his first goal for the club in a 2–0 home win against Dalian Aerbin.
+On 30 October 2013, he was sent off in an eventual 2–1 defeat away at Shanghai Shenhua, theremore missing the pivotal final home game against Liaoning Whowin.
+Yatai eventually won the game 1–0 and successfully stayed up.